tjohann/a20_sdk/README.md

 	- as a embedded device with can, display and other goodies
 	- a baalue-node

 The main difference between these 2 usecases is the kernel.
-For a baalue-node i use the a **PREEMPT** kernel and for the classic device i also use a **RT-PREEMPT** kernel.
+For a baalue-node i use the a **PREEMPT** kernel and for the embedded device i also use a **RT-PREEMPT** kernel.

 Additonal Hardware conneted (as classic embedded device):